Makeea/Makeea/README.md

 </p>

 <p align="center">
 Outside of work, I love prototyping with emerging technologies.
 I'm passionate about game design, VR development, 3D printing, hardware hacking, and electronics.
-My goal is to learn as much as I can — to save the world... and then take it over. 🛠️🌍🎮
+My goal is to learn as much as I can to save the world... and then take it over. 🛠️🌍🎮
 </p>

 <p align="center">
-I don’t consider myself a programmer or developer — but GitHub seems to think otherwise.
+I don’t consider myself a programmer or developer, but GitHub seems to think otherwise.
 </p>

 ---